chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/automate.md

 commit: 'b1b5f0b'
 ---

-Almost there.
-So far, we've implemented the `CommentList` and used Visual TDD to build out all its states.
-We now need to ensure that future changes do not have unintended consequences.

-Let's look at how to use snapshots to decrease incoming bugs and prevent UI regressions altogether.

-## "Does it look right?"
+**"Does it still look right?"**

-It's been one of the central points of this handbook.
-We learned that visual testing is a practical way to verify that our components match the intended design.
-Empowered by Storybook and streamlined with Visual TDD.
-It leads to our ultimate goal, creating solid UIs better equipped to handle hardships.

-However, creating components is just one aspect of frontend engineering.
-They must also remain reliable over time.
-Successful apps require:

-- 🎛️ Sustained effort to add features
-- 📈 Improved performance
-- 🕳️ Patch security holes

-Over the natural course of app development, component changes inevitably produce UI regressions.
+Building UIs is only one part of frontend engineering.
+UIs must also stay reliable over time.
+But over the natural course of app development, changes inevitably cause UI regressions.

-Forward-thinking teams guard against regressions with test suites composed of unit tests and end-to-end tests, along with a continuous integration tool.
-But historically, it has been challenging to add visual tests to this suite.

-Previous approaches were either too brittle (and complex) or too broad for many teams to adopt.
-With modern UIs, their inherent modularity makes it much easier to scope tests and pinpoint possible regressions.

-## Automated visual testing

-By taking snapshots of visual tests, you’ll have a recipe for squashing UI regressions once and for all.
-We capture an image of the component state, then use a machine to generate a pixel-by-pixel diff.
-Which then identifies whether components have changed in appearance.
+It's impractical to check for UI bugs in each `CommentList` state manually each time we push code.
+This chapter shows you how to automate visual testing using image snapshots.

+## How does it work?

+Visual test automation combines the accuracy of the human eye with the efficiency of machines.
+It doesn't remove people from the testing process.
+It use tools to focus human effort on the specific UI changes that require attention.

+First, an image snapshot is taken for each component and state as a "baseline" – the last known good state of the UI.
+Whenever we push code, the machine will automatically take new snapshots and compare them pixel-by-pixel to the baseline snapshots.

+If the machine detects UI changes, a human gets notified to confirm whether they're unintended bugs or intentional improvements.

-We'll demonstrate a visual test and reviewing workflow with [Chromatic](https://www.chromatic.com/), a service created by Storybook maintainers.
+We'll demonstrate how this all works using [Chromatic](https://www.chromatic.com/) by Storybook maintainers.

 ![How visual testing snapshots work](/visual-testing-handbook/how-snapshots work.png)